atlesn/rrr/README.md

 ![Build master](http://www.goliathdns.no/rrr/build-master.svg?a "Build status master")
 ![Build development](http://www.goliathdns.no/rrr/build-development.svg?a "Build status master")

-RRR is a general purpose acquirement, transmission and processing daemon supporting HTTP, MQTT, TCP, UDP and other I/O devices.
+RRR (Read Route Record) is a general purpose acquirement, transmission and processing daemon supporting HTTP, MQTT, TCP, UDP and other I/O devices.
 RRR has a variety of different modules which can be chained together to retrieve, transmit, modify and save messages.